 A tortoise’s eggs are normally buried in the sand or soil for an incubation period of 8-10 weeks.

 Baby tortoises care for themselves after hatching.
-Hatchlings live off the embryonic egg sac for the first 2-3 days before leaving the nest to find food and water.
+Hatchlings live off the embryonic egg sac for 2-3 days before leaving the nest to find food and water.

 Burmese mountain tortoises are the only species that care for their young, guarding their nests after laying eggs, but only for a while.

-Once they hatch, baby tortoises will face predators, food shortages, difficulty finding water, and extreme weather conditions.
-For these reasons, 95% of hatchlings fail to reach adulthood.
+Once they hatch, baby tortoises face predators, food shortages, difficulty finding water, and extreme weather conditions.
+For these reasons, most hatchlings fail to reach adulthood.

 Do Tortoises Look After Their Young?